StephenMP/action-di-template/README.md

 # action-di-template

-A template for a custom GitHub Action which utilizes TypeScript and Dependency Injection
+Please refer to my [workflow-toggle](https://github.com/stephenMP/workflow-toggle/) action for a real project which can be used as a template for building custom Node GitHub Actions using TypeScript and Dependency Injection :)